bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 November 3, 2012

-Distance: 7.0 km
+Distance: 7.0 km (4.3 mi)

-Cumulative Elevation Gain: 466 m
+Cumulative Elevation Gain: 466 m (1529 ft)

-Since Dinah was recovering from a knee injury, a long hike was out of the question; we decided to do a half-day hike in the Sheep River area. βThe Knob,β as it's called in the 4th edition of the Kananaskis Country Trail Guide, is reached by starting from Bluerock Campground.
+Since Dinah was recovering from a knee injury, a long hike was out of the question; we decided to do a half-day hike in the Sheep River area.
+The Knob, as it's called in the 4th edition of the Kananaskis Country Trail Guide, is reached by starting from Bluerock Campground.

 We followed a rib on the right side of a gully to reach the open slopes above the campground.
 At the top of the ridge, we took a trail to a viewpoint.
 Beyond the viewpoint there were no trails, no human ones anyway, but there are some excellent animal paths.
 After dropping down a bit, the terrain resolved into a minor ridge not seen on the map.
-Sticking close to the top, we encountered extensive deadfall, but as we learned on our return, this deadfall can be completely avoided by using an animal trail a bit south.
+Sticking close to the top, we encountered extensive deadfall, but as we learned on our return, this deadfall can be avoided by using an animal trail a bit south.
 If you are ascending, detour well left of the logs and you should hit this trail.

 The bare summit rises above the forest to provide ample views of the surrounding mountains, and the scenery didn't disappoint.
 Mountains to the west such as Mount Burns were under snow, while eastward, Mount Ware and Forgetmenot Mountain still enjoyed dry slopes.
 On our way back to the viewpoint, we stuck to the animal trails when possible.
 Because of those trails, the trip was easier and more enjoyable than I expected.